tanishagupta1/Travel-Adventure-react-app/README.md

 ## About
-This react app is a websiteclear for searching travel plans and holiday destinations.
 This react app is a website for searching travel plans and holiday destinations.

 <h3><a href="https://travel-adventure-react-app.netlify.app/"</a>Click Here to view the app ❤</h3>